jundymek/free-proxy/README.md

 ```

 - **`rand` parameter**
-  Shuffles the order of the proxy list from <https://www.sslproxies.org/>.
-By default, `rand=False` and the list will be sorted from newest to oldest when looking for working proxies (as they are listed on <https://www.sslproxies.org/>).
+  Shuffles the order of the proxy list from <https://www.sslproxies.org/> instead of going from newest to oldest (as listed on the website).
+Defaults to `rand=False`

 ```python
 proxy = FreeProxy(rand=True).get()
 ```

 - **`anonym` parameter**
   Return only proxies marked as anonymous.
-By default, `anonym=False`
+Defaults to `anonym=False`

 ```python
 proxy = FreeProxy(anonym=True).get()
 ```

 - **`elite` parameter**
   Return only proxies marked as 'elite proxy'.
-By default, `elite=False`.
+Defaults to `elite=False`.

 ```python
 proxy = FreeProxy(elite=True).get()